 In 2020, 26 students received National Merit Scholar recognition in the achievement, commended, semifinalist, and finalist categories.

 On the 2019 SAT, our students scored 76 points above the average Texas student.
 On state-mandated academic assessment tests, Humble ISD students traditionally score among the highest in Texas.
 Also, results of college entrance exams show district students scoring well above state and national averages.
 Surveys indicate that approximately 85% of our students plan to continue their education following graduation.

 A quick overview of some of the special learning opportunities offered in Humble ISD include:

-Quest Early College High School - Imagine a school where you attend college while you are still in high school.
-Imagine a school where your dreams of tomorrow are started today...Quest Early College High School.
-In partnership with Lone Star College-Kingwood, Quest Early College High School is a small school located at the Lone Star College-Atascocita Center, 15903 W. Lake Houston Parkway, where qualified students can earn both a high school diploma and an Associate's degree or up to two years of credit toward a Bachelor's degree.
+- Guy M. Sconzo Early College High School - Imagine a school where you attend college while you are still in high school.
+Imagine a school where your dreams of tomorrow are started today...Sconzo Early College High School.
+In partnership with Lone Star College-Kingwood, Sconzo Early College High School is a small school where qualified students can earn both a high school diploma and an Associate's degree or up to two years of credit toward a Bachelor's degree.

-Bond funds provided for the construction of two new comprehensive high schools, total renovation of the district's flagship high schools, two middle schools, and five elementary schools.
+Bond funds provided for the renovation of the district's high schools, a new middle school, and several new elementary schools.
 High schools are state-of-the-art facilities designed to promote small learning communities.
 The goal is to build stronger relationships, keep track of learning, have available advising, and promote affective learning.

-Turner Stadium, which serves as the home stadium for all five comprehensive high schools in Humble ISD, has been completely renovated, and was selected to host the 2012 Junior Olympics track and field events.
+Turner Stadium, which serves as the home stadium for all five comprehensive high schools in Humble ISD, has been completely renovated, and hosted the 2016 Junior Olympics track and field events.